Typicality of the 2021 Western North America Summer Heatwave: Discussion and Conclusions

-In \cite{Faranda2021} it was shown, by investigating the recurrence of weather analogues, that in the last decades there has been a positive trend in the frequency of occurrence of atmospheric circulation patterns over the North Atlantic driving summertime dryness and heatwaves and a negative trend in those leading to wet, cooler summer conditions across Europe.
-We envision applying the methodology proposed in \cite{Faranda2021} to the West North America region in order to complement the analysis presented here in the direction of understanding the dynamical properties responsible for the exacerbating dry conditions in the region.
+{Our approach can also be seen as leading to the definition of weather analogues for extreme events.} In \cite{Faranda2021} it was shown, by investigating the recurrence of weather analogues, that in the last decades there has been a positive trend in the frequency of occurrence of atmospheric circulation patterns over the North Atlantic driving summertime dryness and heatwaves and a negative trend in those leading to wet, cooler summer conditions across Europe.
+We envision applying the methodology proposed in \cite{Faranda2021} to the West North America region to complement the analysis presented here in the direction of understanding the dynamical properties responsible for the exacerbating dry conditions in the region.

-\paragraph{Acknowledgments} The authors thank D. Faranda, T. Grafke, F. Ragone, J. Wouters for many exchanges on extreme events and L. Recchia for having commented on a preliminary version of the manuscript.
-VL acknowledges the support by the Horizon 2020 project TiPES (grant no. 820970) and by the EPSRC project EP/T018178/1.
-GM acknowledges the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (project CEN\AE: compound Climate Extremes in North America and Europe: from dynamics to predictability, grant no. 948309)
+\paragraph{Acknowledgments} The authors thank D. Faranda, T. Grafke, F. Ragone, J. Wouters for many exchanges on extreme events, L. Recchia for her comments on a preliminary version of the manuscript, { and two anonymous reviewers for constructive criticism}.
+VL acknowledges the support by the Horizon 2020 project TiPES (grant no. 820970), by the Marie Curie ITN CriticalEarth (grant no. 956170) and by the EPSRC project EP/T018178/1.
+GM and JR acknowledge the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (project CEN\AE: compound Climate Extremes in North America and Europe: from dynamics to predictability, grant no. 948309).
+VMG acknowledges the support of the {Air, Water and Landscape Science} Programme at the Department of Earth Sciences of Uppsala University.